MohamedAliHabib/Brain-Tumor-Detection/README.md

 For every image, the following preprocessing steps were applied:

-1. Crop the part of the image that contains only the brain (which is most important part of the image).
+1. Crop the part of the image that contains only the brain (which is the most important part of the image).
 2. Resize the image to have a shape of (240, 240, 3)=(image_width, image_height, number of channels): because images in the dataset come in different sizes.
-So, all images should have same shape to feed it as an input to the neural network.
+So, all images should have the same shape to feed it as an input to the neural network.
 3. Apply normalization: to scale pixel values to the range 0-1.

 ## Data Split: